Skip to main content

 DESCRIPTION

-• Hepatorenal syndrome (HRS) is kidney impairment in decompensated liver disease due to decreased renal perfusion that is secondary to severe splanchnic vasodilatation in the absence o...
+• Hepatorenal syndrome (HRS) is kidney dysfunction associated with decompensated liver disease.
+This is due to decreased renal perfusion that is secondary to severe splanchnic vasodila...

 DIAGNOSIS

-• Increase in serum Cr of 0.3 mg/dl or more within 48 hours; or a 50% or more increase in baseline creatinine over seven days or urine volume <0.5 ...
+• Criteria for AKI (KDIGO): Increase in serum creatinine of at least 0.3 mg/dL in 48 hours or a 50% increase in serum creatinine over baseline in 7 days or urine output of less than 0.5 mL/kg/...

 TREATMENT